If you are traveling in the Cagliari area, wine tasting at Cantine Argiolas Serdiana is a must!

 How to get to Cantine Argiolas

-Argiolas Winery is actually located inside Serdiana, and the village is quite easy to reach from Cagliari – there is only one possible route!
+Argiolas Winery is located inside Serdiana, and the village is quite easy to reach from Cagliari – there is only one possible route!

 Further Readings